BUD - PAR

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Budapest to Paris costs $47 on the route between Budapest (BUD) and Paris Beauvais-Tille Airport (BVA).
-Over the past month, this route was, on average, 59% cheaper than other Budapest-Paris routes.
+The absolute cheapest return flight from Budapest to Paris costs $47 on the route between Budapest (BUD) and Paris Orly Airport (ORY).
+However, over the past month, flights between Budapest (BUD) and Paris Beauvais-Tille Airport (BVA) were, on average, 49% cheaper than other Budapest-Paris routes.
 The most popular route is between Budapest (BUD) and Paris Charles de Gaulle Airport (CDG).

 What’s the cheapest day of the week to fly from Budapest to Paris?